ycj28c/Feagen/feagen/README.md

 3. choose steps, add to feature
 4. generate feature
 5. can click Run Test to see the result (may need to wait for a while to initial)

+tip:
+if want to run test from feagen, mush run autoZipFileWithMaven.bat